-During the Spring and Summer Return to Campuses, students will demonstrate their clinical acumen and public speaking skills by developing and delivering two clinical case presentations.
+During the Spring and Summer RTC events, students will demonstrate their clinical acumen and public speaking skills by developing and delivering two clinical case presentations.
 Each will contain an Evidence-Based Medicine component, citing primary articles related to the case, while the final case presentation will also include a Public Health component.
+Rubrics for each of the case presentations will be available for review by the students in PHAS 7887 D2L shell.